Ten Nigerian cabinet ministers resign to run in next year's election | Politics

 - Nigeria

-Ten Nigerian cabinet ministers, including the junior petroleum minister, have resigned to run in next year's election, the information minister Lai Mohammed said on Friday.
+Ten Nigerian cabinet ministers, including the junior petroleum minister, have resigned to run in next year's election, the information minister said on Friday, with the president pledging to replace them to keep the government running.
+On Thursday, the government asked all ministers, ambassadors, agency heads, and other political appointees including the central bank governor to resign on or by May 16 if they decide to join the 2023 election race.

-President Muhammadu Buhari also acts as the senior petroleum minister.
-Buhari will step down after serving two four-year terms following the February 2023 ballot.
-Buhari on Wednesday directed all appointed officials seeking elected positions to resign including the central bank governor.
+Buhari, who also acts as the senior petroleum minister, will step down after serving two four-year terms following the February 2023 ballot.
+Nigeria is currently faced with an array of challenges as it heads into next year's election, among them the issues of insecurity, terrorism, banditry, kidnapping, and ritual killings.

-Nigeria's political parties are running primary elections later this month and must pick their candidates by June 3.
+There is also secessionist agitation which has given rise to regional calls for power-sharing between southern and northern Nigeria.
+On Wednesday, Buhari directed all appointed officials seeking elected positions to resign.

+Vice president Yemi Osinbajo, who wants to succeed Buhari, was exempted from the directive since he was jointly elected with incumbent Buhari.
+A ruling All Progressive Congress (APC) party spokesperson said central bank governor Godwin Emefiele may seek the ruling party ticket for the presidential race next year, drawing calls for him to resign over his political ambitions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)